NishanthPrasath/INFO6105-Movie-Storybook-Project/README.md

 # Movie Storybook Project

-This repository contains the files for my Movie Storybook project, completed as part of a course assignment. a project that involved creating a storybook for a potential movie.
+This repository contains the files for my Movie Storybook project, completed as part of a course assignment.
+A project that involved creating a storybook for a potential movie.
 The storybook is comprised of a series of images, taken by the team members and converted into drawings using Python.
 The images are stitched together in Python to create a PDF storybook that includes text.

 ## Project Overview